Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

-\textbf{Meta learning} \cite{hospedales2020metalearning}, in the broadest sense, is the use of machine learning algorithms to assist in the training and optimization of other machine learning models.
-The meta-knowledge acquired by meta learning can be distinguished from standard knowledge in the sense that it is applicable over a set of related tasks $T$ rather than a single task.
+\textbf{Meta-learning} \cite{hospedales2020metalearning}, in the broadest sense, is the use of machine learning algorithms to assist in the training and optimization of other machine learning models.
+The meta knowledge acquired by meta-learning can be distinguished from standard knowledge in the sense that it is applicable to a set of related tasks rather than a single task.

-\textbf{Transfer learning} designates methods where some intermediate knowledge acquired on a given problem is reused to address a different problem.
-In deep learning, it is used mostly for domain adaptation, when labelled data are available, abundant in a domain in some way similar to the domain of interest and scarce in the domain of interest \cite{5288526}.
-Alternatively, some pre-trained models \cite{qiu2020pretrained} are also a solution used to study architectures so large that training from scratch multiple times becomes inconvenient in practice.
+\textbf{Transfer learning} designates methods that reuse some intermediate knowledge acquired on a given problem to address a different problem.
+In deep learning, it is used mostly for domain adaptation, when labeled data are abundant in a domain that is in some way similar to the domain of interest but scarce in the domain of interest \cite{5288526}.
+Alternatively, pre-trained models \cite{qiu2020pretrained} could be used to study large architectures whose complete training would be very computationally expensive.

-\textbf{Self-supervised learning} is a learning strategy where the data itself provides the labels \cite{9086055}.
-Since the labels obtainable by the data directly do not match the task of interest, the problem is approached as meta learning with a pretext (or proxy) task in addition to the task of interest.
-The use of the products of self-supervision is now generally regarded as an essential step in some areas.
-For instance, in natural language processing, most state of the art methods use these pre-trained models \cite{qiu2020pretrained}.
+\textbf{Self-supervised learning} is a learning strategy where the data themselves provide the labels \cite{9086055}.
+Since the labels directly obtainable from the data do not match the task of interest, the problem is approached by learning a pretext (or proxy) task in addition to the task of interest.
+The use of self-supervision is now generally regarded as an essential step in some areas.
+For instance, in natural language processing, most state-of-the-art methods use these pre-trained models \cite{qiu2020pretrained}.
+In addition, modern deep learning-based 3D object reconstruction~\cite{han2021image} and disparity estimation in stereo vision~\cite{laga2020survey} rely on self-supervised learning to overcome the time-consuming manual annotation of training data.

-In our Bayesian understanding of meta learning, derived from the broad definition above, we consider both transfer learning and self-supervised learning to be special cases of meta learning.